Diocesan Pastoral Council

 Yes, the DPC is a standing body, but membership may change over time.
 Terms of service are typically for three years, with the opportunity for serving multiple terms, so that new voices can continue to contribute.

-You can speak to a Council member from your region or ministry, or contact the Chancery office at the diocese directly.
-The DPC values listening to the experiences, questions, and dreams of people across the Diocese.
+You can speak to a DPC member from your region or ministry, or contact the Chancery office at the diocese directly.
+The DPC values listening to the experiences, questions, and dreams of people across the diocese.
 You’re encouraged to contribute.
 Your voice matters, walk with us in hope.

 "*" indicates required fields